 ADE Domain Walls and Branch Selection

-The KK spectrum computation established that the Poincaré homology sphere has the deepest spectral protection gap among ADE orbifolds — 56× enhancement of the KK mass gap, 15 forbidden levels, genus .
-The ADE classification permits other branches: (binary octahedral), (binary tetrahedral), and the -series (binary dihedral), each with its own orbifold, semigroup, and spectral gap.
+The KK spectrum computation established that the Poincaré homology sphere has the deepest spectral protection gap among ADE orbifolds—56× enhancement of the KK mass gap, 15 forbidden levels, genus .
+The ADE classification1 permits other branches: (binary octahedral), (binary tetrahedral), and the -series (binary dihedral), each with its own orbifold, semigroup, and spectral gap.
 The question is whether these branches can coexist on the same 6D substrate, and if so, what energy cost the domain walls between them carry.
 If domain wall energies are infinite, branches are globally exclusive and selection is a boundary condition.
 If finite, coexistence is possible and the stability hierarchy determines relative populations.

-This post computes the spectral mismatch between all pairs of the four principal ADE branches (, , , ), establishes that all domain wall energies are finite, and shows that selection is a dynamical stability outcome — primordial and irreversible.
+This post computes the spectral mismatch between all pairs of the four principal ADE branches (, , , ), establishes that all domain wall energies are finite, and shows that selection is a dynamical stability outcome—primordial and irreversible.

 1. Gap Sets and Structural Ordering